speechbrain/speechbrain/recipes/Voicebank/MTL/CoopNet/README.md

 # **Citing CoopNet**
-This recipe is insipred by this work:
+This recipe is inspired by this work:

 @INPROCEEDINGS{CoopNet,
   author={Ravanelli, Mirco and Brakel, Philemon and Omologo, Maurizio and Bengio, Yoshua},